microsoft/net-offloads/udp-rsc-offload.md

 > This document is a work in progress.

 This document describes an offload called URO which offloads coalescing and reassembly of multiple UDP datagrams into a single contiguous buffer.
-In the absence of hardward support, the OS will attempt a best-effort software fallback.
+In the absence of hardware support, the OS will attempt a best-effort software fallback.

 ## Table of Context